EarnestResearch/er-nix/README.md

 ### Automated updates

 The `upgrade.yml` workflow runs a niv update and fetches the latest LTS on the second and fourth Tuesday of every month.

+It is not uncommon for builds to time out, particularly on ghc-8.10.4.
+Typically someone has to restart it.
+Enough forward progress is made in cachix, it usually works the second or third time, depending on how much changed.

+To improve cache hits in projects, copy `test/cabal.project.freeze` into your project or template.
+There is not currently any automation around this process.